nathanyalross/PMA-Behavioral-Analysis/README.md

 ### Installing dependencies through UV
 Once UV is installed to your computer, you can install all needed dependencies with `uv sync`

-After downloading the dependencies initiate a local virtual environment with `uv venv`
+After downloading the dependencies initiate a local virtual environment with `uv venv`.
+Make sure you activate the virtual environment after creating it using `.\.venv\Scripts\Activate.ps1`.

 To check that you have all necessary dependencies run `uv pip list` and make sure you have everything specified in the 'pyproject.toml' file